ECTS - Fundamentals of Energy Systems Engineering

 Course Assistants

-Course Objectives This course is designed to provide the students by the fundamentals of energy systems engineering.
-The aim is to introduce the primary energy resources, energy generating systems, technologies, environmental impacts of energy conversion processes, and economy.
+Course Objectives This course aims to give students the knowledge of acting in accordance with ethical principles and professional and ethical responsibility.
+It is designed to give the fundamentals of energy systems engineering.
+It is aimed to introduce primary energy sources, energy production systems, technologies, environmental effects of energy conversion processes, economy and similar topics.

 Course Learning Outcomes The students who succeeded in this course;

-• Understand both energy and energy systems in engineering and their importance.
+• Understanding the importance of energy and energy systems in engineering

-• Be aware of new energy sources and technologies
+• Having information about new energy sources and technologies

-• Be aware of climate change and global warming
+• Learning about climate change and global warming

 Course Content Energy, energy systems, energy resources, fossil, renewable and nuclear sources, energy conversion and transportation, environment, climate change, carbon capture.